Next Start

 Is HVACR hard to learn?

-We’ve had many students who come into the HVACR program with absolutely zero knowledge about the industry.
-They graduate ready to begin entry-level careers as HVACR technicians.1 You can master HVACR skills and techniques in a hands-on, state-of-the-industry lab environment.
+We’ve had many students come into the HVACR program with absolutely zero knowledge about the industry.
+They graduated ready to pursue entry-level positions as HVACR technicians.
+You can master HVACR skills and techniques in a hands-on, state-of-the-industry lab environment.
 You’ll get to practice on real equipment using proper safety methods.
 If you’re motivated and work hard, you could become an HVACR technician.

 To learn how to complete HVACR training and prepare to test for certification in less than a year, request HVACR school information.